 3.12.12 The jurisdictional FREL shall be based on the quantity of GHG emissions over the historical reference period, as set out in Section 3.12.1.
 Historical GHG emissions shall be estimated separately for each activity included in the jurisdictional FREL.
 The historical level of GHG emissions is determined by multiplying activity data (in ha/year) by the emission factor of each forest transition (e.g., forest to non-forest or forest to degraded forest) (in tCO2e/ha).
-Requirements for estimating activity data and emission factors are set out in Sections 3.12.13 to 3.12.24 below.
+Requirements for estimating activity data and emission factors are set out in Sections Error!
+Reference source not found. to 3.12.25 below.